- Get Involved

 - reducing energy intensity (energy consumption per unit of GDP) by 16 per cent; and

 - increasing the share of non-fossil energy to 11.4 per cent.

 China has one of the largest numbers of CCS pilot projects in the world and some of these projects are currently in operation.
 With the experience and confidence gained from implementing these pilot projects, there has been significant growth in the number of large-scale fully integrated projects (LSIP) being proposed.
-As at May 2012, the Institute recorded six LSIPs in China and this number is expected to increase with the current 2012 CCS LSIP survey.
+As at February 2014, the Institute recorded 12 LSIPs in China, double the number of projects in 2011 (six).

 Most of the proposed LSIPs are driven by major state-owned power generation, coal and oil companies and many also involve major international partner(s) who are able to bring their experience and expertise to the project.

 The choice of capture technology for China’s LSIPs has typically favored pre-combustion capture from power plants and coal chemical plants.
 However, recently, there has been a notable increase in interest in oxyfuel projects.